Skip to content

 So, is it a positive move for the environment?
 “We really have to be quite careful about the language we use to frame things,” says Kevin Anderson, a professor at the Tyndall Centre for Climate Change Research.
 “If we call things green, we start to feel positive about it.”
 Natural gas, he said, “is not a positive thing, it’s just less negative7.”

 A number of University of Birmingham academics have established research experience and high knowledge of this case – and even presented in Qatar in December 2019.
-They currently teach on the ‘Environmental and energy regulation module’ as part of the Online LLM in Energy and Environmental Law.
+They currently teach on the ‘Environmental and energy regulation module’ as part of the Online LLM in Environmental and Energy Law.
 If you’re looking to learn the skills required to tackle the world’s energy issues, considering the demands of climate change, please fill out our request for information form or call us today.

 References: